Psychedelic/dab/README.md

 # DAB

+> An open internet service for user profile information

 ## Overview

+DAB is an IC open internet service to support dapp's that want to integrate user's self-sovereign profile data.
 DAB is a decentralized application on the Internet Computer.

-DAB helps you organize your principal IDs and set names for them.
-Other features of DAB will be soon released.
-You can find out more about the roadmap in the next section.
+DAB will allow user's to set and edit publicly available profile information (e.g. 'display name', 'emoji', 'avatar url') against their IC principal id.
+Dapp developers will be able to access this information on behalf of their users and integrate for improved UX.

+> DAB is currently a reference implementation looking for community feedback

+DAB is in its early stages, `fleek` is seeking to add profile capabilities to (plug)[https://github.com/psychedelic/plug], but believes the community more generally would find shared profiles useful in dapp development, and so are seeking early community feedback.

 ## Roadmap

-We are currently planning on open-sourcing this repository with minimal features.
-Other features will be added in the next releases.
-You can see what is going to be on the next releases in this [document](https://docs.google.com/document/d/1wmFIXUHPGRJuB8_l70a9lMR9Tl0FjCZ4WGqZqq9Zv3w/edit?usp=sharing).
+* [x] open source proposed api
+* [ ] deploy v0.1.0 test canister to mainnet
+* [ ] plug integration

 ## How to run